renzepost/renzepost.github.io/_posts/2023-10-31-github-pages-cookie-consent.markdown

 And make sure the include happens *before* the include of `google-analytics.html`.

 That should be it.
 You can test your site locally to make sure everything still works: `bundle exec jekyll serve`.
 If everything is ok, merge your changes to your `main` branch and the Cookie consent pop-up should appear on your site!

+# Testing your cookie consent banner
+Just a while after I added the Cookiebot banner, I received a report from Cookiebot saying that there was a compliance issue on my website and that Google Analytics was being enabled without the visitor's consent.
+This was a bit confusing for me, because I thought I had done everything correctly.
+So I verified that the Cookiebot banner is working correctly in this way.
+I guess it only works if your website is not frequently visited:

+1. Open Google Analytics' realtime page.
+If your website is anything like mine, it shows 0 visitors.
+2. Now open a private browser window and go to your website.
+The Cookiebot banner should show up.
+Make sure Statistics is not selected and click on `Allow selection`
+3. Check Google Analytics.
+It should still show 0 visitors (give it a minute to update.)
+4. Now open a private browser window again, and go to your website.
+This time, allow all cookies.
+5. Check Google Analytics again.
+It should show 1 visitor.
+If this is the case, congratulations, the cookie consent banner is working correctly!